Weak passwords are easy to guess. Use our tips to make a more complex password:

 We can send the codes to you by email or text message.
 The faster way to get your code is by using the app authenticator.

-We suggest writing down your backup codes once you set up Login Verification.
+Write down your backup codes once you set up Login Verification.
 Keep those codes in a safe place.

 Trusted devices are a great way to get into your games quickly, and they also help make sure your account stays yours.
 By logging in on trusted devices, you’ll know where and when you’ve accessed your account.